FREDRICKKYEKI/analog-clock-chrome-extension/README.md

 4. **Load the Extension:** Click the "Load unpacked" button and select the folder containing the extension files.

 5. **New Tab Page:** Open a new tab in Chrome, and you'll see the Analog Clock extension in action!

+6. **Finally, pin the extension to always be readily available when you need to use it**

 ## Features